 - Policies: such as a new City ordinance about the dimensions of bicycle lanes

 - BPAC Meeting #1 (May 2020) – Purpose: An introduction to the Plan and review of work so far.

 - BPAC Meeting #2 (November 2020) – Purpose: Presentation on the proposed bicycle network, draft pedestrian improvements, and asking for ideas on new education and encouragement programs.

 - Bicycle and Pedestrian Advisory Committee (BPAC) - Tuesday, September 21st, 2021, 7:00 PM

 - Bicycle and Pedestrian Advisory Committee (BPAC) - Tuesday, October 19th, 2021 at 7:00 PM

 - Draft 2021 Union City Bicycle and Pedestrian Master Plan

 Relevant Plans and Studies

 Building on what came before

-Sidewalks are present along most roadways in the city, except for some gaps present mainly in the City’s industrial areas.
-Improving pedestrian crossings and closing gaps in the pedestrian network is a priority goal in the City’s recently updated 2040 General Plan.
+Sidewalks are present along most roadways in the city, except for some gaps in the City’s industrial areas.
+Improving pedestrian crossings and closing gaps in the pedestrian network is a priority goal in the City’s recently adopted 2040 General Plan.